nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 - Licenses for fonts

 ### Requirements
-- You must speak English proficiently
+- You must read English proficiently
 - A basic understanding of `git`
 - Knowledge of file types relevant to your field of activity